 — David (@comickeys) February 17, 2019

-As I said at the beginning, I was floored when the news reached me early Sunday morning.
+As you can see in the image from the tweet, this “marriage issue” was El Sorprendente Hombre Araña #128.
+Like I said at the beginning, I was floored when the news reached me early Sunday morning.
 I suppose it also says a lot about me that I heard from literally every fellow comics-geek I have ever known that day, all of them excited to break the news to me and/or ask if I knew anything about it.

 So how could I have not known about this?
 And how do I correct this major gap in my knowledge?
 In this day and age, we all start (and usually finish) in just one place: To the Google-mobile, Robin!

-The statement “They created 45 original issues after Spiderman 119 where she lives” is also untrue.
+Continuing on, the statement “They created 45 original issues after Spiderman 119 where she [Gwen] lives” is flat-out untrue.
 As I just said, La Prensa lost the pub rights around the same time of Gwen’s death, so they never really had to deal with much in the way of post-Gwen storylines.
-The main reason they were putting out so much of their own material was because they were trying to keep up with a weekly pub schedule.
-In addition, most of these “original issues” weren’t all that original.
+The main reason they were putting out so much of their own material was because they were trying to keep up with a weekly (by that point) pub schedule.
+In addition, most of these original issues weren’t all that original.
 (More on this later.)

-Finally, referring to El Sorprendente Hombre Araña #128 as a “wedding issue” is somewhat misleading.
+Finally, referring to Sorprendente #128 as a “wedding issue” is quite misleading.
 While a wedding does take place in the issue, it occurs in Peter Parker’s imagination, not the reality of the story.